Kirk Cousins: 2021

+During a narrow Week 13 29–27 road loss to the Lions, Cousins completed 30-of-40 passes for 340 yards and two touchdowns.
+In the next game against the Steelers on Thursday Night Football, he had 216 passing yards, two touchdowns, and two interceptions during the 36–28 loss.
+The following week against the Bears on Monday Night Football, Cousins threw for 87 yards, two touchdowns, and an interception in the 17–9 road victory.

-Cousins drew controversy over his decision not to receive the COVID-19 vaccination, although he agreed to follow NFL protocols.
-In response to his comments, which drew from a personal decision, Holland Hospital, with whom Cousins had served as spokesperson, announced they were discontinuing Cousins' role indefinitely.
-Prior to Week 17, Cousins was placed on the COVID-19 reserve list and ruled out for the game against the Packers, which they lost 37–10, eliminating them from playoff contention.
+During Week 16 against the Rams, Cousins completed 27-of-38 passes for 315 yards, a touchdown, and an interception in the 30–23 loss.
+However, Cousins drew controversy over his decision not to receive the COVID-19 vaccination, although he agreed to follow NFL protocols.
+In response to his comments, which drew from a personal decision, Holland Hospital, with whom Cousins had served as spokesperson, announced that they were discontinuing Cousins' role indefinitely.
+Prior to Week 17, Cousins was placed on the COVID-19 reserve list and ruled out for the game against the Packers, which the Vikings lost 37–10, eliminating them from playoff contention.
+In the regular season finale against the Bears, Cousins recorded 250 passing yards and three touchdowns during the 31–17 victory.

-Cousins finished the season with 4,221 passing yards, 33 touchdowns, and seven interceptions to go along with 115 rushing yards and a touchdown.
-He was nominated to his third Pro Bowl of his career.
-He was ranked 99th by his fellow players on the NFL Top 100 Players of 2022.
+Cousins finished the 2021 season with 4,221 passing yards, 33 touchdowns, and seven interceptions to go along with 29 carries for 115 yards and a touchdown in 16 games and starts.
+He was named to his third Pro Bowl.
+Cousins was ranked 99th by his fellow players on the NFL Top 100 Players of 2022.